JDat/handspring/autoHotSync/README.md

-This script will create udev rule in /etc/udev/rules.d and autosync script un /usr/local/bin for current user
+This script will create udev rule in /etc/udev/rules.d and autosync script un /usr/local/bin for current user.
-As result by pressing hotsync button on cradle or launching hotsync app palm device will make sync with linux jpilot app
+As result by pressing hotsync button on cradle or launching hotsync app palm device will make sync with linux jpilot app.
 Please close jpilot application before syncing

 udev rule will make symlink to /dev/pilot